peterjmartinson/writing/DistractedFortune/20241004_FollowYourFear/draft.md

 Follow Your Fears
 =================

 Once upon a time - ok, fine.  _All the time_, I'm faced with fears, and risk being a coward.
+All men have fears, but real men are not governed by them.

-I stumbled on a way to make my fears an advantage, though, both at work and in my personal life.
+Recently, I stumbled on a way to make my fears an advantage, both at work and in my personal life.
 If you follow the advice below, you too can make your fears a source of power, and start crushing life.

 ## The Problem